Which subatomic particle is primarily involved in the formation o... | Channels for Pearson+

 1

-Recall that electrons are negatively charged subatomic particles that orbit the nucleus of an atom.
+Recognize that chemical bonds are formed through the interaction of electrons between atoms.

-Identify that protons and neutrons are located in the nucleus and do not participate in chemical bonding.
+Recall that electrons are located in the outermost shell of an atom, known as the valence shell, and these valence electrons are responsible for forming chemical bonds.

-Conclude that electrons are the subatomic particles primarily involved in the formation of chemical bonds, as they can be shared, transferred, or delocalized between atoms.
+Conclude that electrons are the subatomic particles primarily involved in the formation of chemical bonds.

 Watch next